SylvainGa/BatteryMonitor/README.md

 https://bit.ly/sylvainga

 Some code are based on the work of JuliensLab (https://github.com/JuliensLab/Garmin-BatteryAnalyzer) and inspired by the work of dsapptech (https://apps.garmin.com/developer/b5b5e5f1-8148-42b7-9f66-f23de2625304/apps), which is missing the launch from watch face, and after asking if he could implement it and got no response, decide to build my own, hence this app :-)

+## Changelog

+V1.1.0 The following were added
+- Added Solar data on the graph views for watch that are solar capable.
+- Battery field in the history array has been reduced from three digits precision to one digit.
+Three was overkill.
+This will reduce the size of the history array by a lot.
+- Changed the way the history array is kept.
+Instead of dropping the last entry when the history is full, the latest half is averaged in half to leave room for more data.
+- The history size is the smallest of either four times the screen width or 1200.
+- Bug fix when running the background code.
+Now all the accumulated history since the last time the app was viewed (glance or full view) are accounted for, not just the last one.
+- Bug fix in the auto selection of fonts based on screen size.